tidy-finance/website/docs/40_factor_selection_with_machine_learning.md

   set_engine("glmnet", intercept = FALSE)
 ```

 That's it - we are done!
 The object `lm_model` contains the definition of our model with all required information.
 Note that `set_engine("glmnet")` indicates the API character of the `tidymodels` workflow: Under the hood, the package `glmnet` is doing the heavy lifting, while `linear_reg` provides a unified framework to collect the inputs.
 The `workflow` ends with combining everything necessary for the (serious) data science workflow: a recipe and a model.
-Now we are ready to use `fit`.

 ```r